Holiday Trash Tips

 Christmas trees.

-Convenience Centers seven days a week or at the composting facilities.
+Convenience Centers seven days a week or at the composting facility.

 - For households in the cart pickup system, please note that the tree